giminni/docker-grav/README.md

 ${GRAV_HOME}/bin/grav-getcore.sh 1.6.0 grav-admin
 ```

-> NOTE: The files are stored into the `${GRAV_HOME}/grav_rootfs/tmp`.
+>  Note: The files are stored into the `${GRAV_HOME}/grav_rootfs/tmp`.
 To reduce the container size, remove all superfluous artefacts before starting the build.

 ## Persisting data into an external storage

 To save the Grav site data to the host file system (so that it persists even after the container has been removed), simply map the container's `/var/www/html` directory to a named Docker volume `data`.
 This named docker volume `data` is mapped into the project directory on the host `${GRAV_HOME}/data`.

-> NOTE: If the mapped directory or named volume is empty, it will be automatically populated with a fresh install of Grav the first time that the container starts.
+>  Note: If the mapped directory or named volume is empty, it will be automatically populated with a fresh install of Grav the first time that the container starts.
 However, once the directory/volume has been populated, the data will persist and will not be overwritten the next time the container starts.

 ## Building the image from Dockerfile